evmos/evmos/VALIDATORS.md

 ## What's Next?

+Please post on Discord channel #validators when you succeed! https://pointnetwork.io/discord

+And if you have any questions, ask in #validators channel.
+This is the channel where we will sync our testnet efforts and communicate with each other about what's happening.

-Check out extra documentation for validators:
+Also, check out extra documentation for validators:

 - https://hub.cosmos.network/main/validators/validator-faq.html#
 - https://docs.evmos.org/validators/overview.html

-If you experience any issues, join our Discord: https://pointnetwork.io/discord

-And ask in #validators channel.
-This is the channel where we will sync our testnet efforts and communicate with each other about what's happening.

 Share any feedback, questions, and ideas there!